Need a quick exit?

 We offer a free, confidential service to people aged between 18 and 65 years who have a severe and complex mental health problem.
 We provide assessment, treatment, support and education.

-FindHelpTAS lists Neighbourhood houses, many of who provide drug, alcohol and addictions support.
+FindHelpTAS lists Community Health Centres, many of who provide drug, alcohol and addictions support.

 MensLine Australia is a telephone and online counselling service offering support for Australian men anywhere, anytime.